 Knowledge of both manual and automatic transmission is important for the written test, even if you are only testing for the automatic license.
 While the practical test will differ greatly, the written test was a short set of true/false questions that applied to both.
 For example, what gear should you be in or how should you avoid stalling on train tracks?
 If you don’t know, then you may want to check up on those rules just to be safe.

 The Practical Test

-Now, the practical test is neither intuitive nor easy, as blogger Kyle Von Lanken pointed out here.
+Now, the practical test is neither intuitive nor easy, as blogger Kyle Von Lanken pointed out here on how to obtain a Japanese driver’s license.
 Out of the 20 or so that took the test that day, only 3 of us got our licenses.
 I attribute my success to extensively researching how to take the test.
 It really comes down to how well you take the test, not how well you can drive.

 Each prefecture runs the practical test a bit differently.
 Some centers let you do a practice run, while others don’t.
 Some centers change the course regularly, while others have the same course every time.
 It all depends on the center.

 However, be aware that almost all center’s courses feature the train crossing, an S curve, a Z with right corners (aka.
 The Crank), and a straight speeding zone.
 For manual transmission tests, you can be certain you will also have a hill.
 Knowing what the standard obstacles are will help you eliminate the element of surprise and any related anxiety.
 Some centers will allow you to practice these obstacles prior to your test, some only on a different day for a fee.
 If you lack an IDP and can’t practice on narrow roads, watching online videos may help.

 Be aware that potentially any problem could be grounds for failure, even if it may not be.
 I have heard stories of people being failed for seemingly small transgressions, like not checking for imaginary pedestrians or cats under the car prior to getting in the car or if you go the exact speed limit, they can get you for going over by a hair.